muinmomin/PiCar/README.md

 ---

 ##### Future improvements:
-- Add accelerometer control to touchscreen devices to control PiCar (currently working on this)
+- Allow controlling of PiCar through the accelerometer of touchscreen devices (currently working on this)
 - Make PiCar look better